bimobject/docs/docs/documentation/settings/custom-fields.md

 ## Deleting custom fields

-If you want to remove a custom field, you can do so by selecting it in the list and clicking the `Delete` button.
+If you want to remove a custom field, you can do so by selecting it in the list and clicking the `Delete field` button.
 This will remove the custom field from the list and all the products.
 All associated data will be deleted.